 “The discussion of immersive tools is balanced rather than hype-driven.
 It helps teams think critically about when technology genuinely adds educational value.”

-Whether you want to adopt this resource across your institution, book Nicole for a workshop or speaking event, or simply learn more — get in touch or read the full academic paper.
+Whether you want to adopt this resource across your institution, book Nicole for a workshop or speaking event, or simply learn more — get in touch or get your copy today.